sorinboia/hugo-nginx-experience-aws/content/050_controller/050_publish_apis.md

 > Click Submit

 5. Move the routes that start with "/api" in the "Unrouted" to the "Components" column under the "arcadia-app2-component".
-Move the remaining routes under "arcadia-main-component"
+Move the remaining routes under "arcadia-main-component" and click Submit

 ![](/images/050_050_2.png )